-PSY 419 HUMAN AGING: PHYSICAL AND MENTAL HEALTH (4
+PSY 419 HUMAN AGING: PHYSICAL AND MENTAL HEALTH (4)

 An in-depth study of the mental and physical health of the middle aged and old aged populations.
-Some areas studied are: functional disorders, organic brain disorders, racism, sexism, alcoholism, sexuality, general treatment principles, psychotherapy, illness patterns among the elderly, biomedical changes in the skin; changes in the skeletomuscular system, neurosensory system, gastrointestinal tract, cardiopulmonary system, urinary, endocrine and genital system, etc. Same as GRN 419.
-As needed.
+Some areas studied are: functional disorders, organic brain disorders, racism, sexism, alcoholism, sexuality, general treatment principles, psychotherapy, illness patterns among the elderly, biomedical changes in the skin; changes in the skeletomuscular system, neurosensory system, gastrointestinal tract, cardiopul-monary system, urinary, endocrine and genital system, etc. Same as GRN 419.
+Annually, Spring.
+Jr. or Sr. standing or consent of the instructor.